RigoHR Policy Document

 We’ve summarised the categories of personal data we collect and their sources, below.

 • Identity and contact data such as your name, email address, telephone number or address.
-We source this directly from you, automatically or from third parties.
+We source this directly from you.

 • Account data such as your login and profile information and subscription details.
 We source this directly from you.

 • Payment data such as bank account details, payment method, billing address and other details of services that you have received from us.
-We source this directly from you, automatically or from third parties.
+We source this directly from you.

 • Communications data such as feedback on our services and other communications with us or with our service providers, competition and survey entries, chat, email or call history, and call recordings if you consent to them.
-We source this directly from you, automatically, or from third parties.
+We source this directly from you, or automatically collect when you communicate with us.

 • Marketing and advertising data such as interests based on your use of our services, survey responses, promotions you enter, communication preferences, preferences for particular services, and subscription details.
-We source this directly from you, automatically or from third parties.
+We source this directly from you, or automatically collect when you communicate withe us.

 • Device data including your IP address, the browser you use to visit our websites, device type and location, operating system, device identifiers and advertising identifiers.
 We source this automatically.